pavan-atchutha/pavan-atchutha-Quality-Log-Control/README.md

-Certainly!
-If you've deployed your Django application and it's hosted online, you can add a section to your README.md file with a link to the deployed version.
-Here's an example:

----

 # Logging System

 This Logging System is a Django-based web application that allows users to log messages and filter logs based on different criteria.